I've always been able to see right into a person.

-I love the darkness because that's where the human actually lives.
-Not in their rehearsed answers or their acceptable opinions, but in the place where they keep their secrets perfectly stored in glass containers, labelled in a language only they know.
+I love the darkness because that's where people actually live.
+Not in their rehearsed answers or acceptable opinions, but in the place where they keep their secrets stored away, labelled in a language only they know.

-But I speak the language too.
+I speak that language too.
 They just don't know it yet.

 So I let them talk whilst I watch their bodies betray them.
-The twitch of a mouth that contradicts the words spilling from it.
-The fingers that drum out morse code confessions on tabletops.
-Bodies are terrible liars, and I've learnt to read the silences between heartbeats, the stories written in the clench of a jaw, the truth someone swallows down before they speak.
+The twitch of a mouth contradicting the words coming out of it.
+The fingers drumming morse code confessions on tabletops.
+Bodies are terrible liars.
+I've learned to read the silences between heartbeats, the stories written in the clench of a jaw, the truth someone swallows before they speak.

 They confess everything without saying a word.
 Their darkness bleeds through the cracks in their composure, and I don't look away.
 The light is where people perform.
 The dark is where they finally stop pretending, and that's where real transformation begins.